One dimensional energy cascades in a fractional quasilinear NLS: Introduction

 Finally, we approximate the evolution of $z^\top(t)$ with the rotations $ e^{- \im t(1\pm |z_{\pm 1}(0)|^2)} z_{\pm 1}(0)$ in the symbol $\la \und{\tV} \ra(z^\top(t);x) $ obtaining a negligible remainder, and, after a space translation, we arrive to an effective system of the form \eqref{intro.eff}, see Proposition \ref{prop:eff}.

-{\bf Step 4: Growth of Sobolev norms.} After this analysis, we have essentially reduced the problem to construct solutions of the effective equation \eqref{intro.eff} with growing Sobolev norms.
-Inspired by Mourre's commutator theory, we construct a paradifferential operator $\fA$, of order $2s$ and supported on high-frequencies, see \eqref{fA}, fulfilling the positive commutator estimate (Lemma \ref{lem:pos.comm})
+{\bf Step 4: Growth of Sobolev norms.} After this analysis, we have essentially reduced the problem to construct solutions of the effective equation \eqref{intro.eff} undergoing growth of Sobolev norms.
+We construct a paradifferential operator $\fA$, of order $2s$ and supported on high-frequencies, see \eqref{fA}, fulfilling the positive commutator estimate (Lemma \ref{lem:pos.comm})

 Here $\tI_1$ is a strictly positive real number depending on the initial data, see \eqref{tI1}, and $\eta_\tR$ a cut-off function on high frequencies.
 To obtain such positive commutator estimate, the main ingredient is to find a symbol $\fa(x, \xi)$ which is an escape-function for the dynamics of $(\tJ_1 + \fv(x))\xi$, namely such that the Poisson bracket $\{\fa(x, \xi), (\tJ_1 + \fv(x))\xi \} $ is strictly positive.
 This is possible provided the function $\tJ_1 + \fv(x)$ does not have sign; since